vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

     ![Login page](./images/login-page.png)

     You will be redirected back to the home page of Visual Paradigm Online.
+Please continue following the instructions in Option 2 starting from Step 1.

-## Option 2: Without creating an account (or continuing the steps if you started from Option 1)
+## Option 2: Without creating an account

 1. **Click** on Diagram, which can be found in the horizontal bar on the left side.